The bit where I explain about Lee Dong Gook and the blog

 My blog is about going to the match.
 Usually football, but sometimes baseball, basketball, even ice-hockey if there’s nothing else going on.
-I first went to watch my football team, Middlesbrough, nearly forty years ago and they are still the only team whose result I care about.
-I enjoy living in Seoul, South Korea these days though and the six thousand miles distance from Teesside means that it’s not really practical to get to many Boro games.
-So that I can still get my fix of live action I make a point of going along to as many sporting events that I can in Korea.
+I first went to watch my football team, Middlesbrough, forty-odd years ago and they are still the only team whose result I care about.
+I travel about though and so don’t see the Boro very often these days.

-Truth is though, I can’t really get worked up about whether they win or lose.
-It’s not like following your own team where a late goal can make or break your week.
-It’s great watching the match, but I’ve generally forgotten the score before the players have left the pitch.
-It’s a shame really, as Jeonbuk has been pretty successful in the time I’ve been out here and it would have made a pleasant change to support a team that has a chance of winning something.
+Truth is though, I couldn’t really get worked up about whether they won or lost.
+It wasn’t like following your own team where a late goal can make or break your week.
+It was great watching the match, but I’d generally forgotten the score before the players had left the pitch.
+It was a shame really, as Jeonbuk had been pretty successful in the time I’d been out there and it would have made a pleasant change to support a team that had a chance of winning something.

-What I have found more enjoyable is the ‘ground-hopping’ thing, watching games in as many as possible of the different stadiums throughout the three divisions.
+What I found more enjoyable was the ‘ground-hopping’ thing, watching games in as many as possible of the different stadiums throughout the four divisions.
 That’s surprised me really, as whilst I’ve always liked ‘doing stuff’ I’ve never really seen myself as someone who ticks things off a list before.

 Hi mate, welcome to Seoul from a fellow Boro fan here.
 Great blog and nice to see you seem to be enjoying Korea.